philum/cms/readme.txt

-@philum 2016
+@philum 2018
-Free License GNU/GPL
+GNU/GPL

 ==================

 CMS
-Agregator
+Agregator of articles

 Overview :
 - save articles from the web